SEC Releases Proposed Pay for Performance Disclosure Rules

 This Viewpoint is intended to inform compensation committees, executives and compensation professionals about developments that may affect their companies and should not be relied on as providing specific company advice, or as a substitute for legal, accounting or other professional advice.

-General questions about this Viewpoint can be directed to John Ellerman in our Dallas office at 214-387-3179 or by email at firstname.lastname@example.org, Lane Ringlee in our San Francisco office at 510-250-3286 or email at email@example.com, Maggie Choi in our San Francisco office at 510-250-3284 or email at firstname.lastname@example.org or Blaine Martin in our New York office at 347-708-7609 at email@example.com.
+General questions about this Viewpoint can be directed to John Ellerman in by email at email@example.com, Lane Ringlee by email at firstname.lastname@example.org, Maggie Choi by email at email@example.com or Blaine Martin by email at firstname.lastname@example.org.